Dread & Alive: Music

-On January 6, 2019, Nicholas Da Silva released the single, TROD, under his artist name, ZOOLOOK.
+On January 6, 2019, Nicholas Da Silva released the single "Trod" under his artist name, ZOOLOOK.
 It is the first track from the next story arc in the Dread & Alive series entitled From Babylon to Zion.

 Publicity and promotions

-In order to promote the series Nicholas has teamed with Reggae Festival Guide to give away an 8GB iPod Touch to one of the members of the Facebook group.
+In order to promote the series Zoolook teamed with Reggae Festival Guide to give away an 8GB iPod Touch to one of the members of the Facebook group.

-For 'Dread & Alive: The Lost Tapes vol.1' a series of interviews were done with World of Black Heroes to coincide with the launch.
+For Dread & Alive: The Lost Tapes vol.1 a series of interviews were done with World of Black Heroes to coincide with the launch.

-In January 2018, Nicholas Da Silva began writing the next installment of his Dread & Series, a 12 chapter story arc entitled Nine Night.
+In January 2018, Zoolook began writing the next installment of his Dread & Series, a 12 chapter story arc entitled Nine Night.
 The series includes a soundtrack series in the form of a reggae version of a rock opera.
-Chapter 1 titled 'Hide Your Soul' part 1, is scheduled to release in February 2021 for Black History Month.
+Chapter 1 titled 'Hide Your Soul' part 1, was scheduled to release in February 2021 for Black History Month.
 News of the project has caught the attention of mainstream media.

-On September 7, 2015, Nicholas Da Silva was featured on Afro-punk.
+On September 7, 2015, Zoolook was featured on Afro-punk.